apache/mxnet/docs/static_site/src/pages/api/faq/perf.md

 <!--- KIND, either express or implied.
 See the License for the -->
 <!--- specific language governing permissions and limitations -->
 <!--- under the License. -->
----
-layout: page_category
-title: Some Tips for Improving MXNet Performance
-category: faq
-faq_c: Speed
-question: What are the best setup and data-handling tips and tricks for improving speed?
-permalink: /api/faq/perf
----

 # Some Tips for Improving MXNet Performance